A Celebration of American Family Stories

 to get stories in your inbox

-1 (St. Patrick's Day) – Kevin Burke / Pony Cart
+1 Kevin Burke / The Joke with the Pony Cart

-And since today is St. Patrick's Day I am sending along a story told by Irish fiddler Kevin Burke.
-Kevin grew up in London, the son of Irish parents, and he would go with the family to Ireland to visit his grandparents.
+Renowned Irish fiddler Kevin Burke grew up in London, the son of Irish parents, and he would go with the family to Ireland to visit his grandparents.
 Here is a memory from those days.

 2 Alan Hayashi / Mother Treated for TB

-Here is our second story-a-day told by Alan Hayashi who when I recorded him he was the head medical officer for Placer County in California.
+This story is told by Alan Hayashi who served as the head medical officer for Placer County in California.
 As we think and appreciate what public health officials do to keep us safe, it might be a good thing to consider the influences that led them to take on this challenging work.
-Of course, if you have any comments I'd love to hear them.

 3 Maria Gillan / The Yearbook

-Today's story is a series of recollections by Maira Mazziotti Gillan about her Italian-born mother.
-As I thought about the suffering in Italy as well as our own country, I thought of Maria.
-She is a respected poet and the founding director of the Paterson Poetry Center in Paterson, New Jersey, the city where I did most of my growing up.
-Paterson was and continues to be a community of immigrants, a place people come to hoping to improve their lot in life.
-Hope you enjoy Maria's enthusiasm for this experiment we call America.
+Maira Mazziotti Gillan is an award-winning poet and the founding director of the Paterson Poetry Center in Paterson, New Jersey, the city where I did most of my growing up.
+Paterson was, and continues to be, a community of immigrants, a place people come to hoping to improve their lot in life.
+Here Maria talks about her Italian-born mother and her enthusiasm for this experiment we call America.

-By way of saying goodbye to this St. Patrick's Day week, today's story comes from Michael Pritchard.
-Michael is an actor who has worked with troubled youth for many years.
+This story is courtesy of Michael Pritchard, an actor who has worked with troubled youth for many years.
 I met Michael and recorded his family stories when I was giving a talk at a juvenile justice conference where he was also a presenter.

-5 Eric Funk/Opera Day Bill Durbrow/ Chopin Waltzes
+5 Eric Funk / Opera Day and Bill Durbrow / Chopin Waltzes

-As people struggle just to figure out how they will meet their basic bodily needs, food—clothing, and shelter—this story by Olga Andreyev Carlisle speaks to the needs of the soul.
-In this case, beauty.
+Sometimes it can be difficult to figure out how to meet our basic bodily needs: food—clothing, and shelter.
+Here Olga Andreyev Carlisle tells a story from her family that speaks to the needs of the soul—in this case, the need for beauty.

-8 Betty Farmer - Beans Worked Me Hard
+8 Betty Farmer / Those Beans Worked Me Hard

-People are realizing now more than ever how important it is that people tell the truth, especially those in leadership positions.
+It is important to tell the truth, especially for those in leadership positions.
 When they don’t, they risk making the situation a whole lot worse than it needs to be.
 I met and interviewed Betty Farmer at the West Virginia Folk Festival in Glenville, West Virginia, some years ago.
-She was one of the “Belles,” women over the age of seventy who were selected by each county in West Virginia to represent them at the festival.
+She was one of the “Belles,” women over the age of seventy-five who were selected by each county in West Virginia to represent them at the festival.
 She had many good stories to tell and this one reminds us why it’s usually a good idea to tell the truth.
-Hope you enjoy it.

 Les Purce is an African-American who grew up in Pocatello, Idaho.
-When I met Les and recorded his family stories he was the president of the Evergreen State College here in Olympia, Washington.
-Here he tells a story about a fortune teller who helps Les’ grandmother Birdie prepare for what fate has in store for her.
+When I met Les and recorded his family stories, he was serving as president of the Evergreen State College in Olympia, Washington.
+Here he tells a story about a fortune teller who helped his grandmother Birdie prepare for what Fate had in store for her.

 We often find ourselves tested by disasters both large and small and, if we’re lucky, we might learn something true about ourselves and others.
-This story is told by Joanna Robinson, a wise soul and godmother to my daughter Emily.
+This story is told by Joanna Robinson, a wise soul and our daughter's godmother.

 12 Frank Orlando - Mother Was a Hairdresser